squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 = Sponsor =

-This feature is presently being Sponsored and developed by Balabit.
+This feature was Sponsored and developed by Balabit.

 = Details =

+ * Still requires patched kernel (patches available at Balabit)
+ * Only requires --enable-linux-netfilter configure option
+ * '''Obsolete'''' --enable-tproxy option.
+Remains only for legacy v2.2 support.

 ''by Laszlo Attilla Toth''

 Current implementation doesn't require kernel support, only a new socket option, IP_TRANSPARENT, also I made a patch which drops "--enable-tproxy" because TProxy 4.1 uses netfilter/iptables (TPROXY target and socket match).
 If "--enable-linux-netfilter" is used, the "tproxy" option is available for "http_proxy".